 Events run from 11 a.m. to 2 p.m.

-- It’s crawling with E. coli and other harmful bacteria, like salmonella, that can cause serious illness in humans.
+- It often contains E. coli and other harmful bacteria, such as salmonella, that can cause serious illness in humans.

-- It often contains roundworm larvae which, if ingested by humans or dogs, can lead to brain, eye and other organ damage.
+- It can transmit parasites, including tapeworm and roundworm larvae, that can lead to brain, eye and other human organ damage.

-- It doesn’t absorb into the soil, so the risk of spreading its harmful effects can linger for years!
+- It does not absorb into the soil, so the risk of spreading its harmful effects can linger for years.

 Help make our city #1 by picking up #2

-Here’s what you can do to help keep our parks and off-leash areas safe and healthy for pets, people and wildlife:
+Here’s what you can do to help keep our parks and off-leash areas clean and safe:

 - Always carry pet waste bags with you when you walk your dog.